ropensci/roweb3/content/blog/2022-06-02-chatops-review-system-github/index.md

 In this post, we presented the editorial bot generator Buffy.
 We hope to make it easier for you to choose whether to adopt it for your own submission system and to know _how_ to adopt it.
-The costs linked to buffy usage are:
+The costs linked to Buffy usage are:
 * developer time to set it up, tweak or add responders, document its usage, and long-term maintenance;
 * users' time to learn how to use GitHub comments (lower cost for newcomers to your system, higher cost for those who had gotten used to tedious steps);
 * a subscription to Heroku or a similar service to ensure the app is always listening.

-In our experience, adopting buffy has been worth it as once it's well adopted, it
+In our experience, adopting Buffy has been worth it as once it's well adopted, it
 * decreases the cognitive load needed for handling a review as one does not need to switch between different tabs or apps;
 * simplifies future process changes, as the command could remain the same whilst the background tasks change.

-Feel free to comment with any questions you might have about buffy!
+Feel free to comment with any questions you might have about Buffy!